crystal-net/inmoov_core_orig/src/docs/pages/ros-cheatsheet.rst

       xyz sets the location at

       Regarding the joint definition, origin xyz="0 -0.22 0.25"
-      It is defined in terms of the parent’s reference frame.
+      It is defined in terms of the parents reference frame.
 So we are -0.22 meters in the y direction (to our left, but to the right relative to the axes) and 0.25 meters in the z direction (up).

       With respect to the **LINK** while looking at the front of the model.